• Facebook

 Calories: 553kcal

-I am sure that anybody that knows and love guava will greatly enjoy a piece of this creamy vanilla, ricotta cheese and guava tart.
-As a denizen of a Caribbean piece of paradise I feel as if I am legally required to love all fresh guava dessert recipes in all their fragrant, sweet glory.
+I am sure that anybody that knows and loves guava will greatly enjoy a piece of this creamy vanilla, ricotta cheese and guava pie.
+As a denizen of a Caribbean piece of paradise, I feel as if I am legally required to love all fresh guava dessert recipes in all their fragrant, sweet glory.

 Utensils and tools